 Laura Gómez-Horton, LCSW-S

-Laura Gómez-Horton (pronouns she/her) is a Licensed Clinical Social Worker and Board-Approved Supervisor through the Texas State Board of Social Work Examiners.
+Laura Gómez-Horton is a Licensed Clinical Social Worker and Board-Approved Supervisor through the Texas State Board of Social Work Examiners.
 She has been practicing in the Central Texas area for over 25 years.

 Laura has extensive experience providing bilingual (English and Spanish) services for individuals, children, families, groups, and communities in the areas of domestic violence, sexual assault, trauma, depression, anxiety, PTSD, immigration, parenting, cultural identity, inter-generational issues, grief and loss, and life transitions.
 She has experience in counseling, case-management, university teaching, clinical and administrative supervision, training and consultation, group facilitation, non-profit work, and program development.
 She has also provided bilingual trainings on topics including, but not limited to, trauma-informed practice, de-mystifying mental health, self-regulation, self-care,parenting, resiliency, secondary trauma, burnout, leadership development, and work-life balance.